-Maybe it’s be related to the fact that “the average Miss America winner is 5’7” and weighs 121 pounds, but the average American woman is 5’4” and weighs 165 pounds” Women have an unrealistic standard of beauty they feel they must conform to, and feel unless they do, they will not be seen as beautiful.
+Maybe it’s related to the fact that “the average Miss America winner is 5’7” and weighs 121 pounds, but the average American woman is 5’4” and weighs 165 pounds.”
+Women have an unrealistic standard of beauty they feel they must conform to, and that unless they do, they will not be seen as beautiful.
 Many women take extreme risks in order to lose weight and become thinner, and as a result may develop an eating disorder.

-The common types of eating disorders associated with trying to lose weight are anorexia nervosa– commonly seen as restricted eating and excessive exercise and bulimia nervosa– consuming large amounts of food followed by vomiting, use of laxatives, or extreme exercise.
+The two common types of eating disorders associated with trying to lose weight are anorexia nervosa, commonly seen as restricted eating and excessive exercise; and bulimia nervosa, consuming large amounts of food followed by vomiting, use of laxatives, or extreme exercise.
 Both eating disorders have serious potential health risks such as:

 - Abnormally slow heart rate and low blood pressure

 - Muscle loss and weakness

 - Severe dehydration, which could result in kidney failure

 - Dry hair and skin; hair loss is common